 - Check the wires around the spark plugs to make sure none are loose or damaged.
 Be sure to also check for loose engine ground wires.
 Replace or tighten as necessary.

 - If your vehicle has individual coil packs in the cylinders, swap the coil from cylinder 2 with the one in cylinder 4.
-Clear the codes and test drive your vehicle.
+Clear the codes and test drive your car.
 If the misfire moves to cylinder 4, replace the coil pack.

-- Visually inspect the cylinder 4 spark plug, with a new spark plug on-hand for comparison.
+- Visually inspect the cylinder 4 spark plug with a new spark plug on-hand for comparison.
 If the plug looks dirty or has carbon build-up, remove and clean it.

 - Test the resistance of the spark plug wires using a multimeter.
 The typical resistance is between 10,000 and 15,000 ohms.
 You can find the specific resistance in your vehicle’s manual.
 If the resistance is higher, replace the wire.

 - Use a multimeter to test the ignition coils.
 Remove the coil and touch the leads of the multimeter to both the primary and secondary ignition circuits.
 The primary ignition circuit should read between .4 and 2 ohms, and the secondary between 6,000 and 10,000 ohms.
 A 0 reading on either indicates an internal short.

 - Test your fuel system using a fuel pressure gauge.
 The correct readings for your engine should be listed in your manual.